FACTBOX-The next European Commission - nominees so far

 AUSTRIA: Johannes Hahn, currently EU commissioner for regional policy, renominated.

 BELGIUM: No decision yet.
 Trade Commissioner Karel De Gucht wants to stay but may not have enough support.
 That could make way for centre-right EU lawmaker Marianne Thyssen.
-However the nomination will depend on negotiations to form a new government following a May 25 election.
+However the nomination will depend on negotiations to form a new government after an election on May 25.

 BRITAIN: Jonathan Hill, former leader of House of Lords.